 Dumbphones

-Phones that provide calls and texts without browsers, app stores, social media, or email.
-I evaluate whether devices meet minimum standards for group texting and hotspot capability, how they perform in daily use across different contexts, and who they serve best.
+Reviews evaluate: Whether devices meet minimum standards for group texting and hotspot capability, how they perform in daily use across different contexts, and who they serve best.
 Each phone receives three reviews over at least three months of use as my daily driver.
-See the detailed review process below.

 Companion Devices